-\begin{prop} If $A,B$ are finite abelian groups of coprime orders, then the game on $A \times B$ is the selective compound of the games on $A$ and $B$.
-In particular, if $A$ is a finite abelian group, then the game on $A$ is the selective compound of the games on the $p$-Sylow subgroups $A_p$. \end{prop}
+\begin{prop} If $A,B$ are finite abelian groups of coprime orders, then the game of $A \times B$ is the selective compound of the games of $A$ and $B$.
+In particular, if $A$ is a finite abelian group, then the game of $A$ is the selective compound of the games of the $p$-Sylow subgroups $A_p$. \end{prop}

-\begin{proof} It is enough to verify the conditions of Proposition \ref{proda}, i.e. that for every pair $A,B$ as in the claim the canonical homomorphism
+\begin{proof} It is enough to verify the conditions of Proposition \ref{proda}, i.e.\ that for every pair $A,B$ as in the claim the canonical homomorphism